The Root Chakra – Muladhara

 There are seven main chakras positioned between the base of the spine and the crown of the head.
 Each chakra when healthy and balanced spins in a clockwise direction (the speed will vary between chakras and each individual).
 The energy of each chakra is represented by a different colour and resonates at a different frequency.
 Chakras are dense areas of pranic energy.

 Carefully selected asanas, mudras, bandhas, pranayamas and meditations, have the ability to balance and cleanse the Chakras.
-When our chakras are well balanced we experience physical and emotional balance throughout our lives.
+When the chakras are well balanced optimum levels of physical and emotional balance can be experienced.

-Working with the chakras can advance our spiritual practices.
-Extreme care must be taken when working with the chakras as these are very powerful energy centres that influence so much of our health, wellbeing and behaviour.
+Working with the chakras can advance spiritual practices.
+Extreme care must be taken when working with the chakras as these are very powerful energy centres that influence health, wellbeing and behaviour.

 When working with the energy centres balance is the key!